php-fig/fig-standards/bylaws/003-membership.md

 ### Overarching role

-The primary responsibility of the FIG Secretary is to serve as an impartial administrator of the FIG. They serve at the member projects pleasure but act as independent and impartial adjudicators.
-FIG Secretaries will also represent the FIG as a whole to the general community and public on matters relating to the FIG's activities.
+The only responsibility of the FIG Secretary is to serve as an administrative assistant to the FIG.

 Whilst there are a number of defined functions below but they should also perform other duties as required.
 As the role has continuity (in that there will always